SarahAllenReed/sarahallenreed/content/resume/bio.md

 When she's not busy plowing away at her drawing board, singing dirges in the moonlight, or wandering throughout the United States, she can often be found tending to her ivies, frying up some biscuits, spending unreasonable hours in the gym, or floating above the Mississippi River at midnight, waiting for the tide to wrap her in its loving embrace and take her away.

-She currently resides in a safehouse in an unknown location with her service dog Polyhymnia and frequent collaborator Autumn Redacted; although, as with everything else in life, this is subject to change.
+She currently resides in a safehouse in an unknown location with her fuzzy companion Polyhymnia and frequent collaborator Autumn Redacted; although, as with everything else in life, this is subject to change.

 ---

 ### A Slightly More Professional And Concise Bio, Should You Need One

+---

 There are times where space is at a premium.
 I have provided the following for copying and pasting if you need to do so for interviews, press copy, or the like.

 <br/>

-Sarah Allen Reed is the cartoonist and illustrator behind Tabula Rosetta, Our Lady Maven, and many other publications.
+>Sarah Allen Reed is the cartoonist and illustrator behind Tabula Rosetta, Our Lady Maven, and many other publications.
 She currently works providing illustrations and cover art for multiple record labels, publishers, and magazines around the world, and her work can be found in multiple collections, both public and private.
-She currently can be found residing at a safehouse in an unknown location; although, with everything else in life, this is subject to change.
-You can find her at sarahallenreed.com.
+Her whereabouts are currently unknown.
+You, however, can find her at sarahallenreed.com.

 ---

 ### Frequently Asked Questions

+---

 I understand many folks have questions about myself and my work, usually of a more personal nature than I would be willing to answer via email contacts.
 Please see [the FAQ section at truckstop.coffee](https://truckstop.coffee/post/faq) for answers to frequently (and/or infrequently) asked questions.
 Do keep in mind that the answers will be in a somewhat more conversational tone than the professional nature of this website.